cmdcolin/oddgenes/README.md

 ### Non-ACGT letters in fasta files

-The latest human genome, for example, downloaded from NCBI (Genbank specifically https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.40, RefSeq does not have this e.g. https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/index.shtml is just ACGT), contains a number of Non-ACGT letters in the form of IUPAC codes https://www.bioinformatics.org/sms/iupac.html These represent ambiguous bases.
+The latest human genome, for example, downloaded from NCBI, contains a number of Non-ACGT letters in the form of IUPAC codes https://www.bioinformatics.org/sms/iupac.html These represent ambiguous bases.

-Here is the incidence of non-ACGT IUPAC letters in the entire human genome GRCh38.p14 from https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz
+Here is the incidence of non-ACGTN IUPAC letters in the entire human genome GRCh38.p14 from https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz

 ```
 {